Lewis-Cyber-Defense/pilots-handbook/README.md

 This gitbook is intended to serve as a playbook for the major competitions that the club does throughout the year, and serve as a consolidated team notebook, so we're not trying to make up new stuff every single event.\
 Hopefully, we actually make this into something.

+**These notes are incomplete, feel free to contribute at anytime.**